mrocklin/blog/_posts/work/2018-01-31-credit-models-with-dask.md

 ## Acknowledgements

-Special thanks to Matt Rocklin, Michael Grant, and Gus Cavanagh for their feedback when writing this article.
+Special thanks to Matt Rocklin, Michael Grant, Gus Cavanagh, and Rory Merritt for their feedback when writing this article.